iotempire/iotempower/README.rst

 - Adapt and configure system.conf and node.conf.
 Especialy make sure to add the correct board in node.conf.
-If you use a Wemos D1 Mini (this is the default), no change is necessary here.
+If you use a Wemos D1 Mini (this is the default), no change is necessary here, lots of users have the NodeMCU development board.
+  If you wnat to use a NodeMCU change the config to NodeMCU.

-- Now change into your node directory, connect an esp8266 based microcontroller to your pc or raspberry/orange pi and type ``initialize``.
+- Now change into your node directory, connect an (only one) esp8266 based microcontroller to your pc or raspberry/orange pi and type ``initialize``.
 This flashes and pre-configures the device.

-- Access the command prompt with ``console_serial`` (if only one esp is connected the serial port will be discovered automatically else supply it as usb1 or acm2 or an IP address and password as paramaters).
-If your wifi network is configured correctly, you can just type console.
-Its ip should now automatically be discovered, and you get a web-based terminal on it.
+- If you like, access the debug console with ``console_serial`` (if only one esp is connected the serial port will be discovered automatically else supply it as usb1 or acm2).

 If something gets stuck, try to power cycle the esp8266.

-``initialize`` sets up your wifi based on the settings in system.conf and also encrypts the network connecting, but if you want to set it up manually, call ``wifi`` on the esp8266 node from the serial console.
+``initialize`` sets up your wifi based on the settings in system.conf and also encrypts the network connection.

-Try typing ``help`` and check the small manual.
+At an ulniot-command prompt try typing ``uhelp`` and check the small manual.
-You can setup the wifi with ``wifi( "network-name", "password" )``.
-You can scan
-the existing wifi networks with ``wscan`` and when the wifi is configured, you can see the current ip with typing wip.

-If you create an autostart.py file or modify the existing one in your nodes/files directory and then call ``deploy noupdate``, you can add your own devices to this newly configured node.
-Don't forget to add ``run()`` add the end of your autostart file.
-However, try first to add some devices manually at the console command prompt, check and browse the help for available devices.
-Type ``run()`` to activate these devices and then use the ``mqtt_all`` and ``mqtt_send`` tools to watch and interact.
+Take a look at the setup.cpp in your node-folder and enable the onboardled.

-Try also ``help("autostart.py")`` at the console prompt.
+Try also ``uhelp setup.cpp`` at the ulnoiot prompt.